 Bonus tip: Take some unsalted nuts, or chew on a sponge filled with water… Ok, maybe just the nuts.

-4. Adjust timezones as early as you can
+4. Adjust timezones as early as you can to skip the jetlag

-Especially if you’re headed out on holidays, you will want to be on your A-game immediately after you land, and that’s going to be difficult.
+Especially if you’re headed out on holiday, you will want to be on your A-game immediately after you land, and that’s going to be difficult.
 The best thing you can do though is operate as if you’re already in the timezone you’re headed for, as quickly as possible.

 For some directions and distances this is going to be especially difficult but for example, if you get on a plane at 9pm local time, and your destination is currently at 12pm, then think about what might be best for when you arrive.
 Plan your trip around when you’ll be going to sleep, what you’ll be doing when you arrive, and try your absolute hardest not to just fall asleep at the wrong time.